Wunkolo/libsai/Sai.md

 ```

-The checksum for `Data-Blocks` and `Table-Blocks` is a simple exclusive-or and bit-rotate which interprets all 4096 bytes as 1024 32-bit integers, with the exception that the checksum of a `Table-Block` does not include the first word(which is the checksum of the block itself).
+The checksum for `Data-Blocks` and `Table-Blocks` is a simple exclusive-or and bit-rotate which interprets all 4096 bytes as 1024 32-bit integers, with the exception that the checksum for `Table-Block` in entry 0 which does not include the first word(the checksum integer of the block itself).
 All 1024 integers are exclusive-ored with an initial checksum of zero, which is rotated left 1 bit before the exclusive-or operation.
 Finally the lowest bit is set, making all checksums an odd number.

 ```cpp
 // If your block number is a multiple of 512, set `Table` to true.